Skip to main content

 a) Search for the desired S&P 500 ETF

-Use the search function or browse through the available ETFs to find the specific S&P 500 ETF you have selected.
-Refer to the ticker symbol to locate the ETF accurately (in our case, we searched for ZSP).
+Use the search function or browse the available ETFs to find your chosen S&P 500 ETF.
+Search by ticker symbol to locate it accurately – in our example, we’ll search for ZSP (BMO S&P 500 Index ETF, TSX-listed in CAD).

 b) Click on “Buy” or “Invest”